• Skip to primary navigation

 Ingredients for Maple Balsamic Brussels Sprouts

-For this simple recipe you will toss together then bake in the oven:
+For this recipe, you'll toss together then roast in the oven:

-• Brussels sprouts: These are a member of the cruciferous family (which includes broccoli, cabbage, kale, etc.) They are high in vitamin C, K, E, and A, as well as folate, fiber, and even some protein.
+• Brussels sprouts: You'll need one pound of fresh Brussels sprouts for this recipe.
+These are a member of the cruciferous family (which includes broccoli, cabbage, kale, etc.) They're high in vitamin C, K, E, and A, as well as folate, fiber, and even some protein.
 Brussels sprouts also contain powerful phytonutrient antioxidants like lutein and zeaxanthin.

 • Balsamic vinegar

-• Pure maple syrup: This is a wonderful natural sweetener, plus adds great flavor.
+• Pure maple syrup: This is a great natural sweetener, plus adds tasty maple flavor.
+Feel free to use more or less to your desired sweetness.

 Color: When purchasing Brussels sprouts, look for ones that are a vibrant, bright green color.
 Avoid ones that are yellow.